GHOST-UntraceableDigitalDissident/cold-root-identity/docs/SPEC.md

 )
 ```

 6. Extract the epoch label from the `["epoch", label]` tag

+### Freshness and Non Reuse

+Clients MUST reject any lineage event where the `curr_epoch_pubkey` has already appeared earlier in the same root authority’s lineage chain.
+A pubkey may only serve as the active epoch once.
+Reuse invalidates freshness and MUST be treated as an invalid lineage event.

+### Epoch Label Validation

+After extracting the label, a client MUST ensure:
+- The label is a UTF8 string.
+- The label has not appeared earlier in the lineage for this root.
+- The label matches the derivation scheme declared in the event (opaque to clients, but MUST NOT repeat).
+- The label is stable under re derivation and uniquely identifies this epoch.
+- If any label validation fails, the lineage event MUST be rejected.

 If any step fails, lineage MUST be rejected.